OmidSoroush/Data-Engineering/Data Modeling with Postgres/README.md

 # Sparkify Database ETL Project

 The purpose of this project ist to create a PostgreSQL database for the company called Sparkify.
-Specifically, the company wants to put the collected data regarding songs in a SQL database.
+Specifically, the company wants to put the collected data regarding songs and log-fiels in a SQL database.
 The project consists data modeling, creating schema and ETL pipeline for the data.

 The data is modeled based on the star schema model which includes a fact table and multiple dimension tables.
 A star schema modeling technique is used becaused the data is small and structured.